Lexsek/ProcessInjectionTool/README.md

 "Injection 3")

 Malicious actions will now be executed by notepad.exe, that is quite interesting.
 Here we used notepad.exe as an example, but imagine a malicious code injecting himself into explorer.exe and reading sensitive file system files, logging them, or injecting into firefox to send the keylogging to the C&C server of the attaquant as firefox is making a lot of network connections.

+## Different injection types

+Here I've develloped a C program doing each cases of injection.
+We will see 4 different techniques, in my C program, and also in the x86 version of it like a reverse-engineer would see my program if he had to reverse it.

+Classic Injection :

+RunPE (Process Hollowing) :
+Process Doppelgänging :
+Ctrl-Inject :